KCLabMTU/CaLMPhosKAN/README.md

 ```shell
 git clone git@github.com:KCLabMTU/CaLMPhosKAN.git
 ```
+This will download a local copy of the repository to your machine.
+Make sure that you have proper access permissions if the repository is private.

 ### Download the Repository Directly

-If you choose not to use Git, you can still download the repository as a zip file by clicking the green '<>Code' dropdown box, selecting the 'Local' tab, and clicking 'Download ZIP' from the main CaLMPhosKAN page, or simply use this link: [Download main.zip](https://github.com/KCLabMTU/CaLMPhosKAN/archive/refs/heads/main.zip)
+If you prefer not to use Git, you can still download the repository as a ZIP file:

+1. Navigate to the repository's main page.
+2. Click the green **Code** dropdown button.
+3. Select the **Local** tab.
+4. Click **Download ZIP** to get a compressed version of the repository.

+Alternatively, you can directly download the ZIP file using this link: [Download main.zip](https://github.com/KCLabMTU/CaLMPhosKAN/archive/refs/heads/main.zip)

 ## Independent Test Set Evaluation
 ### Install Libraries